 You might feel the urge to scratch these small FUE hair transplant scabs as they can get itchy, but you are strongly advised against that.
 It might provide temporary relief, but you can permanently damage the results of your surgery by dislodging the grafts.
 It also increases the risk of infection.

 If you do try scratching the itch, it might reopen the wound, making it bleed.
-This will, of course, prolong the healing process.
+This will, of course, also prolong the healing process.
 Moreover, the risk of more prominent scarring increases.
-In addition, it can cause swelling, pain, bleeding, or redness, which can slow down healing.
 Therefore, do not scratch your scalp as it interferes with scab healing and can affect the final results.

 How To Get Rid of Scabs After Hair Transplant?

-Because of the very nature of hair transplant surgery, you’ll end up with temporary scabbing.
-It’s not possible to have no scabs after a hair transplant.
+Because of the very nature of hair transplant surgery, you’ll end up with temporary scabs after a hair transplant.
+It’s not possible to have no post-hair transplant scabs.
 And you cannot get rid of them instantly after the surgery.
 But the good news is that they’ll eventually fall off.

 Will the Scabs Affect Hair Follicles?

-They shouldn’t.
 Scabbing is normal after hair transplant surgery.
-You might notice some hair fall as the scabs fall off, but it is nothing to worry about, as we mentioned above.
+You might notice some hair fall as the scabs fall off, but it is nothing to worry about as the hair roots will remain in place.